IHS’ inspiring environment which connects people from different cultures and professional backgrounds is the embodiment of ‘unity in diversity’.

 Gain stakeholder negotiation skills

-Work on a real-life case study in Rotterdam
+Work on a real-life case study

 Why study at IHS, Erasmus University Rotterdam?

 Earn your MSc degree from a top 100 university